 - Make a Budget Worksheet: https://www.consumer.ftc.gov/articles/pdf-1020-make-budget-worksheet.pdf

 - Student Budgeting Tips And College Saving Guide: https://onlinebusiness.northeastern.edu/master-of-business-administration-mba/resources/student-budgeting-tips-and-college-saving-guide/

 - 6 Money Mistakes College Students Make: https://money.usnews.com/money/personal-finance/family-finance/articles/2018-05-01/6-money-mistakes-college-students-make

 - Campus Financial Literacy Initiatives: https://igrad-smedia-igrad.netdna-ssl.com/DOCS/For-Schools/Best-Practices-Campus-Wide.pdf

-Along with general financial planning, students must determine whether or not they want to stick with their original bank account or open a temporary one within the U.S. In order to open a bank account students should research the best accessible bank to them and contact them regarding their interest.
+Along with general financial planning, students must determine whether or not they want to stick with their bank account in their home country or open a temporary one in the U.S. In order to open a bank account, students should research banks' student bank account options and contact them regarding their interest.

 - College Board – Paying for College

 - Edupass!
 Loans for International Students